Building, and retaining an audience is vital for any author’s success, regardless of whether they are self-published or traditionally published.

 Rachel Thompson

-Rachel @RachelintheOC is an American author, survivor, and business owner who has used Twitter to grow her community and sell her memoirs and books about branding and book marketing.
-Notice that Rachel has been on Twitter since March 2009.
+Rachel@RachelintheOC is an American author, survivor, and business owner (BadReadhead Media, LLC) who uses X to grow her community and sell her memoirs and books about branding and book marketing on both her personal and business accounts.
+Notice that Rachel has been on X since March 2009.

-She has an attention-grabbing profile picture as well as an informative header picture.
+She has an attention-grabbing profile picture, an informative header picture, and pinned post threads.

 She also offers a newsletter that helps build her email list.
-Rachel serves other authors with her weekly Twitter Spaces.
+Rachel serves other authors with her monthly XSpaces (the first Wednesday of each month at 2 pm pst/5 pm est) for #BookMarketingChat.

 Kevin McLeod

-Kevin @bannon1975 is a Scottish author who joined Twitter in January 2010.
+Kevin @bannon1975 is a Scottish author who joined X in January 2010.

 His headshot clearly shows his face and is inviting.